betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

-Lois Curfman McInnes of Argonne National Lab opened the workshop with a short talk and extended discussion on the subject "Does exascale computing change research software?”
+Lois Curfman McInnes of Argonne National Lab opened the workshop with a short talk and extended discussion on the subject "Does exascale computing change research software?"
 She described how software has become the foundation of sustained collaboration in many HPC domains, including computational science and engineering, data science, machine learning, and computational infrastructure.
 Many efforts in recent years have helped to